 §9.6.
-Economic rights
+Economic Rights

-- a) Subject to exceptions provided for in this Act, the owner of copyright shall have the exclusive right to carry out or to authorize the following acts in relation to the work: - i. reproduction of the work; - ii. translation of the work; - iii. adaptation, arrangement or other transformation of the work; - iv. distribution of the original or a copy of the work to the public through sale, rental or otherwise; - v. rental of the original or a copy of an audiovisual work, a work embodied in a sound recording or a computer program; - vi. public performance of the work; - vii. broadcasting of the work; - viii. other communication to the public of the work. - b) The right of distribution under subsection (a) (iv) of this Section does not apply to the original or a copy of the work that has already been subject to a sale or other transfer or ownership in any country authorized by the owner of copyright in the work. - c) The right of rental under subsection (a) (v) of this Section does not apply to rental of computer programs where the program itself is not the essential object of the rental.
+- a) Subject to exceptions provided for in this Act, the owner of copyright shall have the exclusive right to carry out or to authorize the following acts in relation to the work: - i. reproduction of the work; - ii. translation of the work; - iii. adaptation, arrangement or other transformation of the work; - iv. rental of the original or a copy of an audiovisual work, a work embodied in a sound recording or a computer program or other works to the public; - v. public performance of the work; - vi. broadcasting of the work; - vii. other communication to the public of the work.

+- b) The right of distribution under subsection (a) (iv) of this Section does not apply to the original or a copy of the work that has already been subject to a sale or other transfer or ownership in any country authorized by the owner of copyright in the work. - c) The right of rental under subsection (a) (v) of this Section does not apply to rental of computer programs where the program itself is not the essential object of the rental.

 §9.7.
-Moral rights
+Moral Rights

-- a) Independently of the author's economic rights, and even after the transfer of the said rights, the author of a work shall have the following moral rights: - i. to have his name indicated prominently on the copies and in connection with any public use of his work, as far as practicable; - ii. to not have his name indicated on the copies and in connection with any public use of his work; - iii. to use a pseudonym;

-- iv. to object to any distortion, mutilation or other modification of, or other derogatory action in relation to his work which would be prejudicial to his honor or reputation. - b) Notwithstanding any assignment or sale of the original work, the author of a graphic work, threedimensional work and manuscript shall have a right to share in the proceeds of any sale of that work or manuscript by public auction or through a dealer whatever the method used by the latter to carry out the operation. - c) The conditions for the exercise of the right conferred by subsection (b) of this section shall be determined by Regulations to be made by the Intellectual Property Office established under this Part. - d) The rights mentioned in subsections (a) and (b) shall not be transmissible during the life of the author, but the right to exercise any of those rights may be transferred by testamentary disposition or by operation of law following the death of the author.
+- a) Independently of the author's economic rights, and even after the transfer of the said rights, the author of a work shall have the following moral rights: - i. to have his name indicated prominently on the copies and in connection with any public use of his work, as far as practicable; - ii. to not have his name indicated on the copies and in connection with any public use of his work; - iii. to use a pseudonym; - iv. to object to any distortion, mutilation or other modification of, or other derogatory action in relation to his work which would be prejudicial to his/her honor or reputation. - b) Notwithstanding any assignment or sale of the original work, the author of a graphic work, threedimensional work and manuscript shall have a right to share in the proceeds of any sale of that work or manuscript by public auction or through a dealer whatever the method used by the latter to carry out the operation. - c) The conditions for the exercise of the right conferred by subsection (b) of this section shall be determined by Regulations to be made by the Intellectual Property Office established under this Part. - d) The rights mentioned in subsections (a) and (b) shall not be transmissible during the life of the author, but the right to exercise any of those rights may be transferred by testamentary disposition or by operation of law following the death of the author.

 §9.8.
-Fair use
+Fair Use